Home

 Business credit cards can be an effective tool for managing cash flow and can even improve your ability to borrow in the future through positive contributions to your company credit score.

-While you can use a regular credit card for business expenses, specialized designed financial offers like the BILL Divvy Corporate Card offer attractive business-centric features like:
+While you can use a regular credit card for business expenses, specialized designed financial offers like the BILL Divvy Card powered by Visa* offer attractive business-centric features like:

 • Access to virtual cards